lvjiaxuan/release/README.md

 ## Feature

-1. Bump and generate CHANGELOG for few specific packages within a monorepo.
+1. Bump specific packages within a monorepo, while placing only one CHANGELOG.md for the entire monorepo at the root.
 2. Generate CHANGELOG.md within a specific version range.
 3. Using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) by default.